huntermonk/huntermonk.github.io/_posts/2022-6-11-bear-airbnb.md

 [3] As part of my ongoing experimentation with pricing on rooms, I was able to get a call with the man in charge of Omni rate-setting to learn from him.
 In 2014, he had no idea what AirBnB was.

 [4] "Well why don't you just put ALL your units in one building?"
 Yeah, now you've re-created a weird hotel.
 Just go buy a hotel then.

+[5] Thanks to Jake Bailey for sparking a reminder to add this point.